sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 All androids share common traits that set them apart from purely organic beings.

-**Age.** An androidís lifespan varies widely depending on its purpose.
+**Age.** An android√≠s lifespan varies widely depending on its purpose.
 Some are constructed with predetermined lifespans, some built on organic frames that face insurmountable aging challenges, and others are potentially immortal with proper maintenance, upgrades, and care.

 **Size.** Small or Medium, unless otherwise stated by your gift.